danklotz/openNotes/micro-reviews.md

 ## Moving Pictures
+- [Fantastic Beasts: The Secrets of Dumbledore](https://www.imdb.com/title/tt4123432/).
+Silly movie with very bad story telling which does not understand its strengths and weaknesses.
+- [Moon Knight](https://www.imdb.com/title/tt10234724).
+The series has a good start, but othen gets lost details and boring settings.
+Overall mediocre.
 - [The King's Man](https://www.imdb.com/title/tt6856242/).
 The movie has some beatyful pictures, but overall it felt like a waste of time.
 - [The Worlds End](https://www.imdb.com/title/tt1213663/?ref_=ttls_li_tt).
 I like all the Edgar Wright movies, nit this is the one I enjoyed the most (or baby driver?).
 It is a great comedy with an absurd stories and some slick cinematography; best enjoyed with some friends, a beer and withouth knowledge of what to expect.
 - [The Nice Guys](https://www.imdb.com/title/tt3799694/?ref_=tt_sims_tt_i_1).
 This is a great movie that a lot of time draws its comedic elements from reality.
 Which is great.
 Also the 70s feeling are just great.